 Oh boy.
-When it comes to labeling the relationship, it can send both parties involved into a spiral of emotions that can induce some crazy behavior by either person.
-I know what it’s like to be seeing someone for a couple of months without knowing the answer to the dreaded question: what are we?
+When it comes to labeling the relationship, it can send both parties involved into a spiral of emotions that can induce some crazy behavior.
+I know what it’s like to be seeing someone for a couple of months without knowing the answer to the dreaded question: What are we?

-But I couldn’t just blurt out, “What are we?” could I?
-No. Because those three little words have the power to send a person running for the hills with no intention of ever turning around to see you again.
-This is largely in part due to commitment issues.
+But, I couldn’t just blurt out, “What are we?” could I?
+No. Why?
+Well, those three little words have the power to send a person running for the hills with no intention of ever turning around to see you again.
+Mostly, this is due to commitment issues.

 Committing to someone is a big deal.
-You’re basically proclaiming that you will dedicate a certain amount of time, energy, and effort to them for as long as the relationship will last.
+When you do this, you’re basically proclaiming that you will dedicate a certain amount of time, energy, and effort to them for as long as the relationship will last.
 And for some people, that’s just terrifying.

 Luckily for you, I have a lot of experience when it comes to this and have helped out many of my friends with this same problem.
 Here’s how to get your crush to label the relationship without flat out asking, “What are we?”

 You can’t just ask someone after the first date if the two of you are boyfriend/girlfriend.
 Why?
 That’s just unreasonable and a little bit desperate.
 For instance, would you take a job you haven’t even interviewed for?
 Why would you want a relationship with someone you barely know?

 In other words, you have to wait long enough that you have had a substantial amount of time to get to know each other first.
 By spending some time getting to know them, you can decide for yourself if you actually want to be with them officially.
 Stop worrying about them liking you.
 Try to really think about if you like them.
 This will ease the anxiety.
 [Read: 20 speedy signs your relationship is moving too fast]